akohan91/libak-salesforce-rest-api-framework/API_Reference.md

 ### Public methods

-#### `newRestProcessor(RestRequest request, libak_RestFramework.IErrorResponseFactory errorResponseFactory, libak_RestFramework.IRestLogger restLogger)`
+#### `newRestProcessor(RestRequest request, libak_IErrorResponseFactory errorResponseFactory, libak_IRestLogger restLogger)`

 Creates a new `libak_RestProcessor` instance for handling the incoming REST request with a custom error response factory and REST logger.
 This method dynamically selects the appropriate `libak_RestProcessor` based on the requested URI.

 - Parameters:
   - `request` (RestRequest): The `RestRequest` object representing the incoming HTTP request.
-  - `errorResponseFactory` (libak_RestFramework.IErrorResponseFactory): The custom error response factory to use for generating error responses.
+  - `errorResponseFactory` (libak_IErrorResponseFactory): The custom error response factory to use for generating error responses.
-  - `restLogger` (libak_RestFramework.IRestLogger): The custom REST logger to use for logging REST-related information.
+  - `restLogger` (libak_IRestLogger): The custom REST logger to use for logging REST-related information.
 - Returns: A new `libak_RestProcessor` instance configured to handle the specified REST request with custom error handling and logging.
 - Throws: `libak_RestFramework.InvalidUriException` - If the requested URI does not match any defined routes.